 Trailing the LighterLife Fast plan means writing about it.
 I’m finding that part harder than the actual diet!
 I’m exposing my inner most thoughts and putting them out there for you to read.

 Every Monday I will post about my weight loss and my thoughts and feelings, in this new weekly series; Loving Me.
 I hope that if people are feeling low about themselves that my posts will show they are not alone, and help them feel strong enough to make a change and a step towards being happy.
+If you need help you can also look here.

 What is LighterLife Fast?